dmarx/obsidian_vault/Center Manifold Reduction.md

 ### Procedure

-1. **Linearization**: Linearize the dynamical system near the equilibrium point to identify the eigenvalues and eigenvectors of the linearized system.
+1. **[[Linearization]]**: Linearize the dynamical system near the equilibrium point to identify the eigenvalues and eigenvectors of the linearized system.

-2. **Decomposition**: Decompose the state space into stable, unstable, and center subspaces based on the sign of the real part of the eigenvalues.
+2. **[[Decomposition]]**: Decompose the state space into stable, unstable, and center subspaces based on the sign of the real part of the eigenvalues.

 3. **Derivation of the Center Manifold**: Use the invariance property of the center manifold and the dynamics of the system to derive an equation for the center manifold.
 This often involves solving a partial differential equation or applying an approximation method.

-4. **Analysis on the Center Manifold**: Reduce the original system to a lower-dimensional system defined on the center manifold.
+4. **Analysis on the Center Manifold**: Reduce the original system to a [[Dimensionality Reduction|lower-dimensional]] system defined on the center manifold.
 Analyze this reduced system to understand the behavior near the equilibrium, including identifying potential bifurcations.

 ### Applications

-- **Bifurcation Analysis**: Center manifold reduction is particularly useful for studying bifurcations, where the system's behavior changes qualitatively as parameters are varied.
+- **[[Bifurcation Theory|Bifurcation Analysis]]**: Center manifold reduction is particularly useful for studying [[bifurcations]], where the system's behavior changes qualitatively as parameters are varied.
 The method can reveal the conditions under which different types of bifurcations occur.

-- **Control and Stabilization**: Understanding the dynamics on the center manifold can inform strategies for controlling or stabilizing dynamical systems, particularly in engineering applications where certain behaviors need to be enhanced or suppressed.
+- **[[Control Theory|Control]] and Stabilization**: Understanding the dynamics on the center manifold can inform strategies for controlling or stabilizing dynamical systems, particularly in engineering applications where certain behaviors need to be enhanced or suppressed.

-- **Complex Systems**: The technique is applicable to a wide range of complex systems in physics, engineering, biology, and beyond, especially where systems exhibit critical points with complex dynamics.
+- **[[Complex Systems Theory|Complex Systems]]**: The technique is applicable to a wide range of complex systems in physics, engineering, biology, and beyond, especially where systems exhibit critical points with complex dynamics.

 ### Conclusion